All Episodes

 I mean, I think they've been unreal.

-I mean, the they've all stepped up.
+I mean, they all stepped up.

-The 90% of people step up, and the 10% I have no use for.
+The 90% of people step up and the 10% I have no use for.

 They're just awful.